Trump and Netanyahu diverge on Iran war’s future in tense phone call

 The ongoing negotiations have frustrated the Israeli prime minister, who has long advocated for a more aggressive approach in dealing with Tehran.
 Netanyahu has argued that a delay only benefits the Iranians, according to Trump officials and Israeli sources.

-Netanyahu made his disappointment known on Tuesday, telling Trump that he believed delaying the expected attacks was a mistake, and that the president should continue as planned, the US official said.
-During the hour-long conversation, Netanyahu pushed for a resumption of military action, an Israeli source familiar said.
-The divergence was clear: Trump wants to see if a deal can be reached, but Netanyahu was expecting something else, an Israeli official said.
+Netanyahu made his disappointment known on Tuesday, telling Trump that he believed delaying the expected attacks was a mistake and that the president should continue as planned, the US official said.

 Axios first reported the tense phone call.

-Note: This story has been updated Thursday with additional developments.